befelix/Safe-RL-Benchmark/README.rst

   ``git clone https://github.com/befelix/Safe-RL-Benchmark.git``

-In order to use the content that has already been implemented as is, navigate to the root directory and execute:
+To use the content that has already been implemented as is, navigate into the root directory and execute:

   ``python setup.py install``